Alpha Cloud - Alpha Anywhere Developer's Guide

 - Debugging - Detailed logging is enabled for both Xbasic and IIS.
 Detailed error information is returned over the web.

-Select the Alpha Anywhere Application Server version and build number you want to run for your server.
+Select the Alpha Anywhere Application Server for IIS build number you want to run for your server.

 Click OK to save your settings.
 The "Connection Strings" dialog will display.